-PSHE (Personal, Social, Health and Economic) at Halliford School focuses on developing the knowledge, skills and attributes to keep students healthy (both physically and mentally), safe and to prepare them for life and work.
+PSHE (Personal, Social, Health, and Economic Education) at Halliford School focuses on developing the knowledge, skills and attributes to keep students safe, physically and mentally healthy, and to prepare them for life and work.

-We are very fortunate that Halliford have some fantastic connections to guest speakers who specialise in fields such as mental health, online safety and drug education.
-Each year group have carefully developed talks once or twice a term from an outside specialist.
+We are very fortunate that Halliford has some fantastic connections to guest speakers who specialise in fields such as mental health, online safety, and drug education.
+Each year group has carefully developed talks once or twice a term from an outside specialist.
 These sessions allow students to gain a deeper knowledge and understanding whilst being able to ask questions and use initiative.

-We also offer a number of parent talks throughout the year, allowing parents, carers and guardians the opportunity to educate themselves in fields unbeknownst to them or to widen their own knowledge and understanding of specific topics.
-We have been fortunate enough to offer talks such as: `Say yes to excellent health’, ‘A matter of substance’ and `Parenting: in search of happiness’.
+We also offer several parent talks throughout the year, allowing parents, carers, and guardians the opportunity to educate themselves in fields unbeknownst to them or to widen their knowledge and understanding of specific topics.
+We have been fortunate enough to offer talks such as: `Say Yes to Excellent Health’, ‘A Matter of Substance’ and `Parenting: in Search of Happiness.

 Monday 20th November, 6.30pm – Dr Aric Sigman, Parenting the demanding generation

 Monday 22nd January, 6.30pm – Patrick Foster, Before the fun stops, stop – gambling addiction